Sonoran-Software/Sonoran-Store-Docs/speed-camera/getting-started.md

 ## Install the Script
 1. Inside the script package you just extracted will be two folders.
 Copy both to a folder in your server's resources folder called `[sonoranscripts]` note the `[]` in the name, without them it will not work.
 ![directory-example.png](/speed-camera/directory-example.png)
-2. In the `sonoran-trafficcam` folder there will be a file called `config.CHANGEME.json` you should rename that to be config.json and configure the settings inside as you would like them to be configured based on the configuration documentation below.
+2. In the `sonoran-trafficcam` folder there will be a file called `config.CHANGEME.lua` you should rename that to be `config.lua` and configure the settings inside as you would like them to be configured based on the configuration documentation below.
 In that same folder will also be a file called `cameras.CHANGEME.json` which you should rename to `cameras.json` and use to manually place cameras based on the existing template, note you can also use the gun placement system in game.
 ![files-example.png](/speed-camera/files-example.png)
 3. Finally, in your `server.cfg` add the following:
 ```